Introduction

 7. Beet Juice as a Source of Potassium & Minerals

-Beets are a good source of minerals like potassium, magnesium, iron, and zinc.
+These root vegetables are a powerhouse of minerals like potassium, magnesium, iron, and zinc.
 Potassium is essential for nerve function and muscle contraction; iron helps make blood—adequate levels of these elements maintain energy and overall health.

 8. Beet juice and Folate for DNA & Pregnancy Health